Skip to main content

 Mountain lions prefer dense cover or rocky, rugged terrain, generally in areas of low human habitation, or regions of dense swamps.
 The size of the home range is typically 50 to 75 square miles for females and 90 to several hundred square miles for males.
 Mountain lions are generally nocturnal and are active near dawn and dusk.
 They feed on deer and other medium-sized and large mammals.
 On average, a typical adult lion kills and consumes about one deer per week.

-Safety and reporting
+Safety and Reporting

 The prospect of increasing mountain lion populations in Oklahoma causes a feeling of alarm for some folks.
 They cite the quickly growing bobcat population and are concerned that mountain lions could do the same thing if left unchecked.
 Oklahoma annually ranks among the top states for the number of cattle raised, and the potential presence of mountain lions causes much concern among producers.
 There have been no verified reports of mountain lions attacking people in Oklahoma, and no evidence of attacks on cattle, horses or pets.
 There has been one confirmed case in Cimarron County where a mountain lion was depredating a landowners goats and that animal was killed.

-Our Wildlife Code continues to protect mountain lions from indiscriminant shooting, but also allows citizens to protect themselves and their property.
+Our Wildlife Code continues to protect mountain lions from indiscriminate shooting, but also allows citizens to protect themselves and their property.
 It states, Mountain lions can be taken year-round when committing or about to commit depredation on any domesticated animal or when deemed an immediate safety hazard.
 Individuals who kill a mountain lion must immediately call a game warden or other Department employee.
 The carcass (including hide) will be examined by a Department employee within 24 hours for biological data collection, which may include the removal of a tooth.

-Mountain Lion Reporting Page
+Report Mountain Lion Sighting

 Characteristics of Mountain Lion vs. Dog Tracks